rodirk/patternReconstruction/README.md

+# Pattern Reconstruction of ICM Organoids

-## This page is connected to the Paper "Recognition and reconstruction of cell differentiation patterns with deep learning"
+## Data to the Paper "Recognition and reconstruction of cell differentiation patterns with deep learning"

 (DOI will follow as soon as possible)